 What do you quantify as worthy of a service charge or tip?
 And if you are billed service charge, do you check to see if it goes to the staff?
 The number of times we see big groups who expect service and even praise it, then leave not a single cent as a tip.
 Astonishing.

-So when you treat service staff like crap, know that you actually have no idea how long that persons day has been, how small their apartment may be, how many household members they are supporting, and how they carry all that along with serving with a smile.
+So when you treat service staff like crap, know that you actually have no idea how long that persons day has been, how small their apartment may be, how many household members they are supporting, and how they carry all that along when serving with a smile.
 Some may not serve with a smile, some may be well spent on service altogether, lol, but know that there is only one thing you can be sure of, you actually don't know.

 I suppose there is something to be said about helping your parents clean grease traps and ventilation hoods coz you are small enough to get in there!
 My own son has had to learn the hard way what it takes to be the one picking up the slack in a running restaurant.
-I sat him down ages ago, "Son, I want you to KNOW, truly know what hard work is, so you will work hard to ensure you one day have an easy life!" lol.
+I sat him down ages ago, "Son, I want you to KNOW, truly know what hard work is, so you will work hard to ensure you one day have an easy life!"
+Ha!

 My husband grew up with dish washing jobs, and its why when I need extra help, he comes and helps me even though its way below his pay-grade, he gets it, he knows how hard it is and how much a team being strong matters.